 Check Showing Times

 Next you’re going to want to check the showing times of the movie you want to see.
 The majority of cinema chains charge more on an evening or a weekend so if you can try and get to the cinema during the day.

-The below screenshots are a fantastic example of this, the exact same movie, the exact same cinema except one showing is at 11.15 and the other is at 19.25.
+These screenshots are a fantastic example of this, the exact same movie, the exact same cinema except one showing is at 3.30pm and the other is at 19.25.